rbshaffer/constitute_tools/README.md

   raw_text = f.read()
 ```

 `parser.clean_text(raw_text)` cleans `raw_text` by removing extraneous whitespace and sanitizing tags.
-Users should review the text before proceeding for other formatting issues (see below for details), as some issues may not be caught.
+Users should review the text before proceeding for other formatting problems (see below for details), as some issues may not be caught.

 ```
 with open(clean_text_path, 'wb') as f: